mnfoletia/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
-Course Modules
+Course Modules.
 The following outline provides an overview of the content in this course.
 •	Course Resources (Syllabus, Textbook, Technology, etc.)
 •	Week 1: Foundations of Networking
 •	Week 2: Building and Configuring Networks
 •	Week 3: Securing the Network